tsgates/arch-wiki-markdown/wiki/Oggenc.md

 ======

   ------------------------ ------------------------ ------------------------
-  [Tango-document-new.png] This article is a stub.
-[Tango-document-new.png]
+  [Tango-user-trash-full.p This article or section  [Tango-user-trash-full.p
-                           Notes: please use the
+  ng]                      is being considered for  ng]
-                           first argument of the
+                           deletion.
-                           template to provide more
+                           Reason: Stub, outdated,
-                           detailed indications.
+                           ffmpeg does the job btw.
                            (Discuss)
   ------------------------ ------------------------ ------------------------